 The lower the CD4 count, the higher the risk of getting an HIV-associated infection.

 6-6 Can HIV-associated infections be prevented?

-The best way of preventing most severe HIV-associated infections and TB is to start antiretroviral treatment in HIV patients when their CD4 count reaches 500 cells/µl.
+The best way of preventing most severe HIV-associated infections and TB is to start antiretroviral treatment in HIV patients while the CD4 count is still high.
 The risk of HIV-associated infections can also be reduced by:

 - Primary prophylaxis that prevents the HIV-associated infection from occurring.
 This is done for Pneumocystis and TB.